BOURGUI07/Backend-of-spring-boot-e-Commerce-app/README.md

 - **Swagger**: A tool for generating API documentation and exploring API endpoints.
 - **Spring Security**: A comprehensive security framework for authentication, authorization, and more.
 - **Lombok**: A Java library that helps reduce boilerplate code by automatically generating getters, setters, constructors, and other   common methods through annotations.
+- **RestClient**: A tool for consuming external service APIs, such as a sales tax API.

 ## Features
 - **Modern Java Features**: